RayHightower/rayhightower.github.octo-broken/source/_posts/2014-06-02-up-and-running-with-ninefold.markdown

 categories: [ Rails, Ruby ]
 ---
 {% img right /images/ninefold-logo.png %}
-[Ninefold](https://ninefold.com/) is Rails hosting platform based in Australia.
-Although the company is new, the team is backed by the 20-year-old [Maquarie Telcom](http://www.macquarietelecom.com/).
+[Ninefold](https://ninefold.com/) is a Rails hosting platform based in Australia.
+The company is backed by [Maquarie Telcom](http://www.macquarietelecom.com/).

 I first met the Ninefold team at RailsConf 2014 in Chicago.
 I'm in San Francisco this week for RubyMotion #Inspect and related events, so I took the time to stop by their San Francisco office.
 Now it's time to take the service for a spin.
 <!--more-->